jassim22alm/GAME/README.md

 # ECS657U Group K Survival Game Prototype Instructions

+*PLEASE OPEN THE "GAME FINAL" FOLDER FOR THE PROTOTYPE"

 Objective:
 Find the safe house before the timer(100 seconds) and avoid the villain.